kanishka-linux/vinanti/README.md

 ### Some more fun

 This library has been mainly made for asynchronous http requests, but the same design allows executing arbitrary functions asynchronously in the background.
-Instead of passing urls, users just have to pass functions, which will be executed in the background.
+Instead of passing urls, users just have to pass functions.
 In order to pass functions instead of urls, developers have to use api in following manner

         def hello_world(*args):
             print("hello world")